nnethercott/nnethercott.github.io/src/content/blog/tok.md

 tags: ["rust", "python"]
 ---

-**TLDR:** I implempented a BPE tokenizer using Rust which is 4x faster than equivalent tokenizers from the 🤗 library and on par with OpenAI's.
+**TLDR:** I implempented a BPE tokenizer using Rust and pyo3 which is 4x faster than equivalent tokenizers from the 🤗 library and on par with OpenAI.

 <figure>
 <div style="text-align: center;">